My Quotes: A New Revenue Source for a Lab Supply Marketplace

 Our foundational design research, comprised of in-depth interviews with users of the marketplace, provided the starting point for all design at ZAGENO.

-I created this deck to distill the synthesis of our research and socialized it to the Product and Sales teams
+I created this deck to distill the synthesis of our research and socialized it with the rest of the company

 • We confirmed there was healthy interest in adding Quotes to our existing platform